sacrefies/csc551/sorts/README.txt

 This program invokes functions which implement sort algorithms and profile the functions repectively.
 This program is written in C++, with C11 standard.

+There are 3 merge sort implementation included in mergeSort.cpp:
+  1. mergeSort              [SLOWEST] In-place array item swap
+  2. mergeSortInnerSwap     At merge step, an inner temp array is maintained.
+  3. mergeSortOuterSwap     [FASTEST] At merge step, a temp array which is passed from the caller is used.
+The performance difference is significant!

 Files and Directories
 ---------------------